GekkoFyre/small-world-deluxe/docs/wiki/Setup/Compilation & Dependencies.md

 * `mingw-w64-x86_64-qt5-websockets-debug`
 * `mingw-w64-x86_64-qt5-winextras-debug`

-Now that you have installed all the `Qt` library dependencies, if you wish to compile `FFmpeg` yourself from their own source code, then please note we only provide light instructions at best, and that's for Debian-based distributions right now.
-[You may find those instructions here](#ffmpeg-for-linux-based-systems). `FFmpeg` is a very complex set of tools, binaries, and libraries and we highly recommend that you try and get it through a package manager where possible.

-Once you have compiled [Boost C++](#compilation-of-boost-c-under-mingw-via-msys2), [Hamlib](#compilation-of-hamlib-under-mingw-via-msys2), and then [Codec2](#compilation-of-codec2-under-mingw-via-msys2) for the [MSYS2](https://www.msys2.org/) subsystem, you may proceed with the compilation and installation of `Small World Deluxe` itself!
+Once you have compiled [Boost C++](#compilation-of-boost-c-under-mingw-via-msys2), [Hamlib](#compilation-of-hamlib-under-mingw-via-msys2), [KDE Marble](#kde-marble-geographical-mapping-coordinates), and then [Codec2](#compilation-of-codec2-under-mingw-via-msys2) for the [MSYS2](https://www.msys2.org/) subsystem, you may proceed with the compilation and installation of `Small World Deluxe` itself!
 [CMake](https://cmake.org/) is required for this operation and we recommend that you create a separate `build` directory for the compilation (as shown below).
 Once the dependencies have all been set up, you only need to execute the following commands under an MSYS2 shell, from within the root of the `Small World Deluxe` project directory:

 ```bash
 sh bootstrap.sh